aniketkumarsingh05/OtherML_project/README.md

-1.> The project is a Machine Learning application built using python .It takes numeric input and predicts the Nuclear power based on the Input.
+1.>(Nuclear power prediction) The project is a Machine Learning application built using python .It takes numeric input and predicts the Nuclear power based on the Input.

-2.> The project is a Machine Learning application built using python .It takes numeric input to predict if the client will subscribe to term deposit.
+2.>(subscribe to term deposit or Not) The project is a Machine Learning application built using python .It takes numeric input to predict if the client will subscribe to term deposit.